veryrealwildcat/TDULauncher/README.md

 # TDULauncher
-Redesigned and rebranded TDU World offine launcher for my own use :)
+Redesigned and rebranded TDU World offline launcher for my own use :)